-Following craps rules is one of the most advisable ways to understand how the game works fully.
+You need to know craps rules if you truly want to understand how the game works.
 Craps seems like a complicated game.
 However, this is not the case.
-The dice features continuous action with bets being made at any point in different rounds.
+The dice features continuous action with bets being made in different rounds.

 Pass or Don’t Pass Bets

 The pass line bet is made on the come-out roll being a natural.
 The pass line bet wins if the come-out roll is 7 or 11.
 It automatically loses if the roll is a 2, 3, or 12.
 Any other number and the point has been established.
 If the pass line bet did not win or lose on the come-out roll, the point would need to be rolled before a seven for pass line bets to win.

 The don’t pass bet is the exact opposite.
 The don’t pass bet loses if the come-out roll is 7 or 11 but wins if it is 2 or 3.
 If a 12 is rolled, the bet is a push.

 With a push, you do not win or lose your bet.
 If a point number has been established, the shooter needs to roll a 7 before the point number for the bets to win.

 Both bets have a payout ratio of 1:1.